CodyBonner/odd-duck-products/README.md

 Paper View
 The past couple weeks have been challenging but they have also been rewarding.
 I learned and struggled with object literals and constructors in the beginning but once I understood how to use them it became much easier.
 I still have a lot to learn about their capabilities.
 However I am enjoying utilizing the construction of HTML elements from inside of javascript so that way HTML does not stay super cluttered.

+While I am looking forward to what else I can accomplish utilizing the skills I've learned.
+I'm also concerned as to whether or not I am reaching the limitations of my knowledge thus far.

 I look forward to learning more and developing my skills further.